RedHatQE/carbon/CONTRIBUTE.rst

     (carbon) $ pip install -r carbon/test-requirements.txt

-Let's create our new branch from develop
+Let's create our new branch from develop.
+Do this step from carbon's root folder

 .. code-block:: bash

+    (carbon) $ cd carbon
     (carbon) $ git checkout -b <new branch>
+    (carbon) $ cd ..

 Finally install the carbon package itself using editable mode.